avalon60/OraTAPI/README.md

 Copied: resources/templates/packages/procedures/samples/select.llogger.sample -> resources/templates/packages/procedures/select.tpt
 23 files instantiated.
 OraTAPI quick config complete.
 ```
+Note that in this example, we are opting for the "Liquibase with Logger" templates.

 To underscore the point, you should either specify `-t basic`, `-t liquibase` or `-t llogger`.
 Optionally, specify `--template_category`
 instead of `-t`.